-In July 2022, the Behavioral Health and Equity Collaborative has developed a set of draft goals that are pending committee approval and are as follows:
+In July 2023, the Behavioral Health and Equity Collaborative agreed on the following goals:

-- To develop outreach and education activities focused on disseminating information about behavioral health services for groups and organizations known to serve specific cultural groups within the community. - To collect and produce accurate and reliable demographic, service-level, and outcome data to understand and evaluate the impact of services on health equity, outcomes, and needs.
+- To develop outreach and education activities focused on disseminating information about behavioral health services for groups and organizations known to serve specific cultural groups within the community. - To collect and produce accurate and reliable demographic, service-level, and outcome data to understand and evaluate the impact of services on health equity, outcomes, and needs. - To promote equitable access to Behavioral Health Services across our County population, including for persons and their families across all: ages, education levels, genders, housing status, immigration status; legal status; race/ethnicities; sexual orientation; veteran status; and other cultural factor.

-• To promote equitable access across our county population, including for persons and their families across all: ages, education levels, genders, housing status, immigration status; legal status; race/ethnicities; sexual orientation; veteran status; and other cultural factors a.
+a.
 Were the goals and objectives met?